zzunebye/obsidian-google-liked-video/README.md

 # Geulo - Youtube Liked Video Plugin

-This plugin allows you to fetch all the YouTube videos you have liked, search and sort them with multiple sort options, and add them to your daily note in Obsidian.
+This plugin Fetch all the YouTube videos you have liked, search and sort them with multiple sort options, and add them to your daily note in Obsidian.

 Features